-3.13 In relation to the specific policies referred to in the section below please see the Policy Note at the end of the agenda.
+3.17 In relation to the specific policies referred to in the section below please see the Policy Note at the end of the agenda.

-3.14 In February 2019 the Government issued a revised National Planning Policy Framework (NPPF) replacing the 2012 and 2018 NPPF versions.
+3.18 In February 2019 the Government issued a revised National Planning Policy Framework (NPPF) replacing the 2012 and 2018 NPPF versions.
 The NPPF sets out the Governments Planning policies for England and how these are expected to be applied.
 It sets out the Government requirements for the planning system.
 The overriding message from the Framework is that planning authorities should plan positively for new development.
 It defines the role of planning in achieving sustainable development under three overarching objectives; an economic objective, a social objective and an environmental objective, each mutually dependent.
 At the heart of the Framework is a presumption in favour of sustainable development.
 For decision-taking, this means approving development proposals that accord with an up-to-date development plan without delay or, where there are no relevant development plan policies or the policies which are most important for determining the application are out-of-date, granting permission unless policies within the Framework provide a clear reason for refusal or any adverse impacts of doing so would significant and demonstrably outweigh the benefits.

-3.15 The following paragraphs are relevant to this application:
+3.19 The following paragraphs are relevant to this application:

-PARA 002: Permission determined in accordance with development plan

-PARA 008: Achieving sustainable development PARA 009: Achieving sustainable development PARA 010: Achieving sustainable development

-PARA 011: The presumption in favour of sustainable development PARA 012: The presumption in favour of sustainable development

-PARA038: Decision-Making

-PARA047: Determining Applications

-PARA 054: Planning conditions and obligations PARA 055: Planning conditions and obligations PARA 056: Planning conditions and obligations PARA 057: Planning conditions and obligations PARA091: Promoting healthy and safe communities
+PARA 002: Permission determined in accordance with development plan PARA 007: Achieving sustainable development PARA 008: Achieving sustainable development PARA 009: Achieving sustainable development PARA 010: Achieving sustainable development PARA 011: The presumption in favour of sustainable development PARA 012: The presumption in favour of sustainable development PARA038: Decision-Making PARA047: Determining Applications PARA 054: Planning conditions and obligations PARA 055: Planning conditions and obligations PARA 056: Planning conditions and obligations PARA 057: Planning conditions and obligations PARA091: Promoting healthy and safe communities PARA124: Achieving well-designed places PARA127: Achieving well-designed places

-PARA124: Achieving well-designed places PARA127: Achieving well-designed places PARA 130: Achieving well-designed places PARA 150: Planning for Climate Change PARA153: Planning for Climate Change
+PARA 130: Achieving well-designed places PARA 150: Planning for Climate Change PARA153: Planning for Climate Change